ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

 ::: {.example}

 In this example, the variable <code>c</code> is used as the first argument in two calls to `l`.
-Only the first one is valid, because in the second one, the parsers tries to create a call to the `c` command.
+However, only the first one is valid, because in the second call the parser recognizes `c` as a command.

 ```vgs,ignore,error[2:8:1]
 setvar c 5